NeerajMalhotra-QB/pandera/docs/source/pyspark_sql.rst

-You can also use the :py:func:`~PanderaSchema.validate` function to validate pyspark sql dataframes at runtime:
+You can use the :py:func:`~PanderaSchema.validate` function to validate pyspark sql dataframes at runtime.
+If you notice in below code the output is expected to be dataframe with an appended attribute "pandera", which itself contains an errors attribute that stores the error report.

 .. testcode:: native_pyspark

     df_out = PanderaSchema.validate(check_obj=df)

-    print(df_out.pandera.errors)
+    df_out_errors = df_out.pandera.errors
+    print(df_out_errors)

 .. testoutput:: native_pyspark